-The new insolvency and bankruptcy code that introduced a reorganization procedure for corporate debtors and facilitated continuation of the debtor’s business during insolvency proceedings.
+The new insolvency and bankruptcy code introduced a reorganization procedure for corporate debtors and facilitated the continuation of the debtor’s business during insolvency proceedings.

-The recently amendment to the Indian Bankruptcy Code has significantly improved investor’s confidence.
-The Code now gives secured creditors absolute priority over other claims within insolvency proceedings, by preventing willful defaulters from buying up any of their own troubled assets at discounted rates.
+The recent amendment to the Indian Bankruptcy Code has significantly improved investor’s confidence.
+The Code now gives secured creditors absolute priority over other claims within insolvency proceedings, by preventing wilful defaulters from buying up any of their own troubled assets at discounted rates.

 Protecting minority investors